zeeguu-ecosystem/Zeeguu-Reader/README.md

 If you intend to deploy on this platform as well, the repository has the required *Procfile* already included.
 Make sure you describe *zeeguu_umr.py* as the flask executable in the required environment variable.

 ## Authors
-Zeeguu UMR is in its core a University project (Rijksuniversiteit Groningen, Netherlands), developed by two students:
+Zeeguu UMR is at its core a University project (Rijksuniversiteit Groningen, Netherlands), developed by two students:
 - Dan Chirtoaca
 - Luc van den Brand